UofABioinformaticsHub/Intro-NGS-Sept-2018/notes/3-raw_data.md

 **What did the `-h` flag do in the above commands?**

 Here we have 6 files with horribly long names, which is actually quite common in bioinformatics, but are actually very informative.
-For those interested, we are looking at the wild type (`non_mutant`) samples from a larger comparison with a mutant (`K97`), at two timepoints (`6/24` months).
+For those interested, we are looking at the wild type (`non_mutant`) samples from a larger comparison with a mutant (`K97Gfs`), at two timepoints (`6/24` months).
 All samples are zebrafish and the dates of sample preparation were in March 2014 or 2016.
-These are all taken from `fem`ale fish, and we will only use the R1 reads, which is from the first round of sequencing as discussed in the video.
+These are all taken from `fem`ale fish, and we will only use the R1 reads, which is from the first round of sequencing as discussed in the video we watched earlier.
-Fortunately <kbd>Tab</kbd> auto-complete will make out lives easier when faced with these types of filenames.
+Fortunately <kbd>Tab</kbd> auto-complete will make our lives easier when faced with these types of filenames.

 ### Introducing the FASTQ format